gegelati/gegelati-tutorial/docs/_pages/index.md

 After exposing the pendulum attributes to the learning agent, this step will give it the ability to act on the pendulum.

 The number of discrete actions that can be taken by the learning agent is given by the `getNbActions()` method from the learning environment.
-The value returned by this method is already set when building the `LearningEnvironment` parent class of the `PendulumWrapper`.
+The value returned by this method is already set when calling the constructor of the `LearningEnvironment` parent class of the `PendulumWrapper`.

 To execute an action, the learning agent calls the `doAction(int)` method of the learning environment with an argument corresponding to the action to execute.